Two kinetic models for non-instantaneous binary alignment collisions: The instantaneous limit for the Stochastic Collision Time Model

 We shall assume initial conditions respecting the rescaling in the sense that for the rescaled variables $(\feps,\geps)$ we still pose the initial conditions \eqref{IC} with $\ve$-independent initial data satisfying \eqref{IC-ass}.
 The formal limit $\ve \to 0$

 involves a quasi-stationary equation for $g$, which can be solved by passing to the limit $\ve\to 0$ in the rescaled mild formulation \eqref{mild},

 giving

 We recall that $(\Phi^{-s}(\vp,\vpa),\Phi^{-s}_*(\vp,\vpa))$ is the pre-collisional state corresponding to the post-collisional state $(\vp,\vpa)$ after a collision of duration $s$.
-Finally, we can write the limiting equation for $f$ in the standard kinetic form
+Finally, by substitution of \eqref{mild-limit} into the $f$-equation in \eqref{c5:inst_model}, we can write the limiting equation for $f$ in the standard kinetic form

 with the abbreviations

 The factor $e^s$ in the gain term is the determinant of the Jacobian of the non-volume-preserving collision rules (as in the dissipative Boltzmann equation, see e.g. \cite{c5:toscani}).